AbhijithReddy/Operating-Systems-Lab/README.md

 # Operating-Systems-Lab
-I went ahead hard coded all the programs in our curriculum to attain a better understanding of the concepts involved in each program.
+I went ahead and hard coded all the programs in our curriculum to attain a better understanding of the concepts involved in each program.